 Looking for the comfort of the sounds, smells and warmth of a flickering fireplace this winter?
 Annapolis has a handful of eateries with this special seasonal amenity.
-Downtown, find what you’re looking for at the historic Middletown Tavern opposite the City Dock, Café Normandie on Main Street, the iconic Maryland Inn’s Treaty of Paris restaurant (open for breakfast, lunch and dinner), and in the cellar-level pub at the Reynolds Tavern on Church Circle.
+Downtown, find what you’re looking for at the historic Middleton Tavern opposite the City Dock, Café Normandie on Main Street, the iconic Maryland Inn’s Treaty of Paris restaurant (open for breakfast, lunch and dinner), and in the cellar-level pub at the Reynolds Tavern on Church Circle.

 Wine Dinner Diversions

 January is a good time to explore the wine dinner trend that often includes a charity.
 Luna Blu, the petite but popular Italian gem at 36 West Street near State Circle, is taking reservations for a celebration of food and wine on January 28 at 5 pm.
 The Stanton Community Center for low-income youth will be the recipient of 10 percent of the $70 tariff for an inventive 5-course menu that includes pear wedges with prosciutto and Roquefort, Fettuccine Nero with seafood in a lemon-white wine sauce, roasted squash and mushrooms drizzled with Cleo’s habanero oil, Veal Parmigiana as a main course and cherry tart with vanilla bean ice cream for dessert.
 A different wine from French boutique vineyards accompanies each course.
 Sign up soon via email at email@example.com.